This blog may contain affiliate links. Read our disclosure policy for more info.

 This magical hot springs in Alberta is run by Parks Canada and costs about $16.50 CAD to visit which makes it pretty reasonable to visit.
 This, however, means the springs can get pretty crowded and my advice is to visit first thing in the morning when the springs open at 10 am.
 In fact, get in line at 9:45 am so you can get through the gates and enjoy the pools before the crowds arrive.

-The Banff Upper Hot Springs are open from Friday to Tuesday (currently) and close at 6 pm with the last entry at 5 pm.
+The Banff Upper Hot Springs are open daily from 10 am to 10 pm with the last entry at 9:30 pm although these hours do change sometimes, so check the website before you go.)
 The springs are located up Sulphur Mountain near the Banff Gondola and although there is a large parking lot at the springs, it can fill up during busy periods.
 Regardless, this is a must-do in Banff!

 4. Horse-Drawn Sleigh Ride